 If you use the outstaffing model, your only expense is the hourly rate of each developer you engage.
 Of course, the development agency has all administrative and other related expenses, but they should not bother you in the slightest.

-In Ukraine, the average front-end or back-end developer hourly rates are about £22, which makes £3,520 a month if you contract a developer for 160 hours.
+Among the reasons why to hire Ukrainian developers is the fact that the average front-end or back-end developer hourly rates are about £22, which makes £3,520 a month if you contract a developer for 160 hours.
 The hourly rate of a QA engineer is £18, or £2,880 a month.
 Therefore, a team of the same three professionals will cost you approximately the following amounts:

 |1 month||6 months||12 months|